necsi/covid19/README.md

 # TopoJSON Collection

-Converted to TopoJSON from original shapefiles
+Converted to TopoJSON from original shapefiles, GeoJSON, etc. as noted in the source.

 ## World